 Technology has merged our work and home life, and you cannot run away from it.

 You are more likely to get an email notification to join a meeting at night or connect to a prospect from different time zones.
-It is, therefore, important you learn to implement work-life integration to your benefit.
+It is, therefore, vital that you learn to implement work-life integration to your benefit.

 Let's understand work-life integration in brief.